lllllll-llll-llllll/dungeon_generation/007/readme.txt

   bitmap, because it creates the blank output file within a few seconds and then starts iterating through the world array. i think setting the array to itself + some chars becomes costly as the array grows large. maybe it cheaper to just build each line, then print that, instead of building one massive string

+other things i've noticed
+  border_limit when set high slows it down a lot max_fails doesn't really increase the time, while producing much denser rooms max_fails produces denser rooms but you need to keep raising it exponentially it feels like for the effects to matter max_distance doesnt really slow it down, but it produces sparse output when too low and requires a large max_fails to become dense